hchasey/guides/workflow/multiple-developers/README.md

 ## Transfer Of Ownership

-It will sometimes be appropriate to hand off ownership of a branch.
-This will usually be from a frontend to a backend developer, or from a backend to another backend developer.
-This should be the exception and not the norm.
+To transfer ownership of a branch, communicate clearly with all participants the name of the new owner.